 We are Rebecca Harrison and Tia Tumminello, two makers who have been sewing our fingers off for years.
-We met while working at an organic grocery store, but bonded over thrifting and crafting together.
-Since we each mend our own clothes and pieces for our friends, we decided to team up and form Old Flame Mending.
+We met while working at an organic grocery store, but bonded over thrifting and crafting.
+In Spring of 2019, we decided to team up and form Old Flame Mending.

 Tia attended Tyler School of Art at Temple University, earning her degree in art education.
 She works in a variety of mediums, but has been sewing since high school.
 Tia is a talented sign maker and graphic designer; in addition to co-running the business, she designs our print material and hand paints all of our signs.

-Rebecca has a BFA in Fibers from SCAD, and has work experience with clothing and textiles in a range of capacities, from milling fiber on an alpaca farm to designing costumes.
-Recently, she worked in a tailoring and alterations shop, which has helped inform our business model and alterations processes.
+Rebecca has a BFA in Fibers from SCAD, and has work experience with clothing and textiles in a range of settings, from an alpaca farm to costume design.
+Her work in a tailoring and alterations shop has helped inform our business model and alterations processes.

 Copyright 2019 Old Flame Mending.